-- 42. WFP will leverage its CBT operation to promote the financial inclusion of refugees, a key enabler for the refugee sustainable solutions agenda.
-With regard to general food assistance (GFA) there will be a gradual transition from the use of WFP-owned accounts to mobile money, which is the only refugee-owned account model presently authorized by the Central Bank of Jordan.
-Electronic cards will serve as an alternate solution for beneficiaries who cannot access mobile money. - 43.
-The adoption of mobile money will require work on both the regulatory and the technological enabling environments (Central Bank and financial service providers) and on the capabilities of the beneficiaries (sensitization and financial literacy). - 44.
+42. WFP will leverage its CBT operation to promote the financial inclusion of refugees.
+Under the general food assistance (GFA) activity, there will be a gradual transition from the use of WFP-owned accounts to mobile money, which is the only refugee-owned account model presently authorized by the Central Bank of Jordan.
+Electronic cards will serve as an alternate solution for beneficiaries who cannot access mobile money.

+- 43. The adoption of mobile money will require work on both the regulatory and the technological enabling environments (Central Bank and financial service providers) and on the capabilities of the beneficiaries (sensitization and financial literacy). - 44.
 To encourage nutritious diets among GFA recipients, WFP will integrate a nutrition sensitization component through social and behaviour change communication activities, with an emphasis on household members with specific nutritional needs such as pregnant and lactating women and girls and children age 6-23 months. - 45.
 Through targeted training, media campaigns and community mobilization focusing on women of reproductive age and their influencers (e.g., husbands, mothers and in-laws), WFP will increase awareness of women's and children's nutritional needs and encourage the consumption of adequately diverse diets. - 46.
 In close collaboration with the National Centre for Security and Crisis Management, relevant authorities and UNHCR, WFP may, as required, also provide food assistance to populations affected by unforeseen future crises.